COUN 500 - Orientation

 Hours: 3

-COUN 622 - Advanced Seminar in Counseling Diverse Populations
+COUN 622 - Advanced Seminar in Social, Cultural, and Family Issues

 Hours: 3

-This course provides students with a variety of opportunities to increase their level of personal (self-reflective) awareness, and clinical awareness, knowledge, and skills in working with diverse populations.
-This increased level of cultural competence better prepares students to teach supervise, and mentor counseling trainees and novice practitioner, to conduct culturally sensitive research, and to provide direct services to culturally diverse clients.
+This course provides students with a variety of opportunities to increase their level of personal (self-reflective) awareness, as well as clinical awareness, knowledge, and skills in working with individuals from all social, cultural, and family backgrounds.
+This enhanced competence better prepares doctoral students to teach, supervise, and mentor counseling trainees and novice practitioners, to conduct research that is responsive to a wide range of perspectives, and to provide direct services to clients from varied backgrounds.
 Prerequisites: Doctoral standing or consent of instructor.

 Hours: 3